Buy real estate leads to get your real estate business moving fast.

 8. Zillow Premier Agent

 This Zillow offering is a bit different than most lead generation platforms.
-Instead of selling real estate leads to agents, it prompts prospects to reach out to you.
+Instead of selling real estate leads to agents, it prompts prospects to contact you.
 Zillow’s showcase advertising pages have space for three agents.
 If you work in a low-competition zip code, you can be featured for cheap.
 In more crowded markets, it takes a higher bid to get featured.

 When a prospect reaches out to you via Zillow’s My Agent feature, you become the only agent they’ll see on the site for 30 days.
 During that time, Zillow’s CRM will send you reminders and information about your prospects’ home searches.